-Described in the Academic Programs, Policies, and Procedures section of this bulletin, the Core Curriculum consists of a set of required courses distributed across a number of disciplines.
+The Core Curriculum consists of a set of required courses distributed across a number of disciplines.
 Advanced Placement credit and college courses taken elsewhere may be considered for core credit; otherwise the core must be completed in the student’s home college.
 The core is designed to open up new intellectual vistas; enhance understanding of ways of knowing within the disciplines and of connections among the disciplines; develop writing, research, and quantitative skills in order to prepare students for upper-level study; and situate students intellectually so they are prepared to make the right choice among major fields of study.
-Students are expected to complete most of the core by the end of sophomore year, with the exception of the advanced disciplinary and interdisciplinary, global, pluralism, and values requirements.
+Students are expected to complete most of the core by the end of sophomore year, with the exception of the advanced disciplinary and interdisciplinary, global studies, pluralism, and values requirements.

-Students wishing to major in biological sciences, chemistry, computer and information sciences, mathematics, physics, or psychology will be registered for the courses specified by these departments in freshman year.
+Students wishing to major in biological sciences, chemistry, computer and information sciences, mathematics, physics, or psychology will be registered for the courses specified by these departments in their first year.

-Students interested in premedical or prehealth professions, architecture, the 3-2 cooperative engineering program, or the five-year teacher-education track should indicate this program interest when applying.
+Students interested in premedical or pre-health professions, architecture, the 3-2 cooperative engineering program, or the five-year teacher-education track should indicate this program interest when applying.
 Changes may be made during the summer prior to beginning of classes.
-Incoming freshmen will be registered for the courses specified by these programs.
+Incoming first-year students will be guided through course selection and registration over the summer by a dedicated adviser.
 Changes subsequent to the start of classes may be made in consultation with the student’s class dean.

 A minor is offered in many departments and in certain interdisciplinary programs.
 Interested students should consult the listings of the respective departments and programs.
 Students may register for a minor in their first semester of junior year, using the appropriate forms available in the offices of the class deans.